TwoBitCoders/jx/README.md

 - **No UI Overhead**: Designed to be a lean, CLI-only tool—no unnecessary graphical interface to bloat your workflow.
 - **Robust and Portable**: Works out of the box across multiple platforms.

+## Latest Release

+For standalone installation, you can download the latest release directly from our [Releases Page](https://github.com/TwoBitCoders/jx/releases).

 ## Installation

 To install **jx**, follow these steps: